SEXTORTION/WEBCAM BLACKMAIL SCAM HELP.

 We'll be discussing the type of sextortion here that involves money demands and mainly targets males.
 If you're a female and/or the demands are for more images/videos, the details given at the start will be different, but the steps we advise to deal with it are going to be almost the same.
 The only differences will be to completely delete and abandon your social media accounts rather than just deactivate them, and stay away from social media for an absolute minimum of 3 months (but we'd recommend 6 months or more if at all possible).

 These scams are most often run by people in Morocco, Ivory Coast or the Philippines.
-Despite the assumption that the scammers are female, they are in fact males using stolen video footage in order to make the person think they're a female.
-The footage of a scantily-clad pretty chat partner can be easily obtained with nothing more than a simple internet search.
-It's even possible to find software that enables a small degree of interaction so long as the other person only asks for simple tasks such as “wave to me”, “touch your nose”, or “blow me a kiss”.
-Armed with this, the scammer needs just two programs.
+Despite the illusion that the the person is "live", they are in fact using stolen video footage in order to make the person think they're the female in front of the camera.
+Footage of a scantily-clad female in front of a webcam can be easily obtained with nothing more than a simple internet search.

-Firstly, he'll get “virtual webcam” software which he’ll use to broadcast through his webcam, pretending to be the chat partner.
+Firstly, he'll get “virtual webcam” software which he’ll use to broadcast through his webcam.
 Secondly, he’ll use another program to record the victim's camera.
+Despite some scammers claiming to be hackers, all they're doing is using readily available software and very simple methods, both of which have been around for over a decade.
+The rest is nothing more than threatening words.

-Many people use the same details or username on several profiles online, so a search of the victim's Skype details can lead the scammer directly to their profile on Facebook.
 The scammer plays his fake footage through his virtual webcam.
-The victim responds and - well, we don’t need to go into what the victim is doing at this time although we can predict he will be naked.
-All this time the scammer is recording the victim’s webcam footage.
+The victim responds and - well, we don’t need to go into what the victim is doing at this time, do we?
+All this time the scammer is recording the victim’s webcam footage without their knowledge.

 Sometimes the scammer will have a second account claiming to be part of YouTube that will also contact you with threats about the video.
 They may even threaten to send the video to the media.
 None of this is going to happen, and is nothing more than a scare tactic.
 You can safely ignore these.
 You're not going to suddenly appear naked on the Ellen Degeneres Show or the front page of La Figaro!